ourstudio-se/winnow/README.md

 ./result/bin/winnow
 ```

-By default the API listens on port 8080 and the collector on port 4318.
+By default the API and UI listen on port 8080 and the collector on port 4318.
 Quickwit is expected at `http://localhost:7280`.
 Configure via environment variables:

 ```
 QUICKWIT_URL=http://quickwit.example.com:7280 ./result/bin/winnow